vikasbajaj/apigateway-scenarios/README.md

 #### Pre-requisite
 - clone this repository on your local workstation.
-- Need AWS Account with appropriate permissions
+- need AWS Account with appropriate permissions